LoSk-p/robonomics-wiki/docs/es/spot-lesson2.md

 ## Task

 You will have a list of points with their local coordinates and you need make Spot to go through theese points.
+Spot must do one of moves in each point and they should not be repeated.

+The list of moves:
+* To go sideways to point
+* To turn around himself
+* To lie down in pose to change battery
+* To nod
+* To change the stance of robot's legs